AsaTyr2018/UXWebPlayer/docs/planning/project-plan.md

 - 95%+ browser compatibility coverage (desktop & mobile) for listed formats.
 - Zero critical accessibility issues flagged by automated audits.
 - Positive admin feedback on content management workflows in quarterly reviews.
+- Admin dashboard publishes playlist and endpoint changes to live embeds in under 2 seconds median.

 ## Scope Decisions
 - **Optional transcoding integration:** Provide only minimal hooks so self-hosted or third-party pipelines can drop in assets.
 Focus core engineering on native playback; target ≥95% coverage with in-house capabilities.
 - **Analytics integration:** Out of scope for the embeddable player.
 Document event hooks so site admins can forward events to their preferred platforms independently.
 - **DRM considerations:** Out of scope for the core release.
 Site admins remain responsible for DRM enforcement at the hosting layer.
+- **Manual restarts for config changes:** Out of scope.
+All playlist and endpoint updates must flow through the admin dashboard and propagate automatically.

 ## Expanded Planning